 Hyper Globalization is powering a global marketplace.
 It’s easier now than ever before for start-ups to scale globally and for emerging market companies to challenge established multinationals.
 Disruption is now happening everywhere to everyone, even to those companies who were themselves doing the disrupting just a few short years ago.
 Companies around the globe must constantly reinvent themselves to stay competitive.

 Accelerated Innovation is creating the building blocks for tomorrow.
 The rapid pace of change we are experiencing today will accelerate as we move forward.
-Emerging technology trends like Hypermobility, 3D transformation, Internet of all Things, and smart machines will harness advancements in computing power, connectivity, and immersive computing to deliver richer experiences.
+Emerging technology trends like Hypermobility, 3D transformation, the Internet of all Things, and smart machines will harness advancements in computing power, connectivity, and immersive computing to deliver richer experiences.

 What’s an example of a trend?
 The butterfly effect of self-driving cars is a perfect example.
 Everyone has heard of self-driving cars, but what about their implications beyond the roadway?
-The effects will be more far reaching, impacting industries beyond automotive.
+The effects will be more far-reaching, impacting industries beyond automotive.

 Today, U.S. drivers travel over 3 trillion miles and spend 75 billion hours in a car every year.
 What if that time could be put toward getting work done rather than getting to work?
 Productivity gains could reach $507 billion annually.